alexellis/arkade/README.md

 ## Install System Packages

-System packages are tools designed for installation on a Linux workstation, server or CI runner.
+System packages are tools designed for installation on a Linux workstation, server, or CI runner.

-These are a more limited group of applications designed for quick setup, scripting and CI, and generally do not fit into the `arkade get` pattern, due to additional installation steps or system configuration.
+These are a more limited group of applications designed for quick setup, scripting, and CI, and generally do not fit into the `arkade get` pattern, due to additional installation steps or system configuration.

 ```bash
 # Show packages